0xsuryansh/searchNBAMonorepo/README.md

-This is commit Created test script
+This is commit Updated usage statement